OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 ![Screenshot of the Yeoman Office Add-in generator command line interface.](../images/yo-office-excel.png)

 After you complete the wizard, the generator creates the project and installs supporting Node components.
+You may need to manually run `npm install` in the root folder of your project if something fails during the initial setup.

 [!include[Yeoman generator next steps](../includes/yo-office-next-steps.md)]